About the Theatre Arts Program

 Suni Gigliotti ('16) came to Westminster to pursue a bachelor of fine arts with an emphasis in performance.
 Now, she is working as a professional actor and has performed with various theatre companies across the valley as well as gained TV and film talent representation through TMG, a local Utah talent agency.
 Suni has also continued her professional development by getting certified as an actor combatant in multiple weapons and unarmed combat through Dueling Arts International and the Society of American Fight Directors.
 When she isn’t acting, Suni has dialect coached, directed, fight directed, and produced professionally in the area, and she also participates in a collaborative, narrative storytelling Dungeons and Dragons podcast.

 Florence J. Gillmor Hall, an expansion to the existing Jewett Center for the Performing Arts, will transform the experience of performing and fine arts students with enhanced classroom, rehearsal, and performance spaces.
 To better serve the growing number of theatre arts majors, the expansion will include:

 - enlarged scene and costume shops which will increase the capacity for production services and teaching;

-- A new rehearsal space which will accommodate acting classes during the day and production rehearsals in the evenings, leaving performance spaces more available for set construction, design, and technology courses
+- a new rehearsal space which will accommodate acting classes during the day and production rehearsals in the evenings, leaving performance spaces more available for set construction, design, and technology courses; and

 - new private practice rooms, shared with the music department, which will provide space for acting students to rehearse class assignments and audition materials.